chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/documents/

    List documents from a given carenet

-       Return both documents in the given carenet and documents with the same types as in the record's autoshare

    :shortname: carenet_document_list
    :accesscontrol: A user app with access to the carenet or the entire carenet's record, or an account in the carenet or in control of the record.